 - Other dialogues, workshops, and panels in the Tufts community, including conversations focused on DACA students, racial literacy, and more.

 In the coming year, the Tisch SEL-CE will continue to develop and offer the year-long faculty fellows program, along with programs for Tufts staff and senior administrators.
 We will also develop and offer, with input from the Tisch SEL-CE Student Advisory Committee, a wide array of SEL-CE programs for Tufts students (undergraduate and graduate), as well as an interdisciplinary course for first-year undergraduates.
 We will incorporate the Reflective Structured Dialogue method, developed by Essential Partners, and mindfulness practices, in many of our programs for students, faculty, and staff.

 Over the next five years, the Tisch SEL-CE Initiative will focus on developing and establishing an evidence-based model for SEL-CE at Tufts University with mission-focused fidelity.
 In addition to continuing the above-described activities, we plan to share our Social-Emotional Learning and Civic Engagement model with partner and client higher education institutions through publications, conferences, training, and consulting.
 Our plans for future activities may adapt based on what we learn through our SEL-CE initiative at Tufts over the next year, and through collaboration with other colleges/universities.
 Given the ever-changing higher education landscape, we know that it is important to be flexible in our execution strategy while anchored to our values, mission, and goals.

 The work of the Tisch SEL-CE Initiative is funded through philanthropy.
-For information on supporting this program, please contact Director of Development Karen Culbert at email@example.com or call (617) 627-2728.
+For information on supporting this program, please email Director of Development Karen Culbert or call 617-627-2728.